 Certain drugs such as steroids may also cause a dog to drink more and therefore urinate more.

 The key to effective house training is constant supervision and preventing access to indoor elimination sites.
-If you find your pet in the process of eliminating in an inappropriate location you can use a mild correction and redirect him/her to an appropriate area.
+If you find your pet in the process of eliminating in an inappropriate location redirect them to an appropriate area.

 If you have trouble keeping your dog in sight leave a remote indoor leash attached to your dog.
 This leash can also be used to deter any elimination or pre-elimination behaviours (such as sniffing, circling or squatting) in the act and to direct your dog to the appropriate area without delay.
 Whenever you are not available to supervise, your dog should be housed in either a confinement area where they do not eliminate (such as a bedroom, crate, or pen), or in an area where elimination is allowed (such as a dog run, papered pen or room, or outdoors).